] Office of Human Resources - Montgomery County Public Schools

 OFFICIAL TITLE: Director II CODE: 0262 SQ/OQ: Not Applicable

-WORKING TITLE: Director II, Equity Initatives Unit GRADE: Q MONTHS: 12
+WORKING TITLE: Director II, Systemwide Equity GRADE: Q MONTHS: 12

 MINIMUM QUALIFICATION STANDARDS

-KNOWLEDGE, SKILLS, AND ABILITIES: A thorough understanding of antiracism, equity, inclusion, and organizational change, and how these concepts and practices relate to Pre-K-12 education.
-Demonstrated experience: implementing a safe and productive organizational culture to co-create antiracist, equitable, and inclusive practices and policies with leaders, staff, students, families, and community members; creating effective adult learning; coaching district and school-based leaders; communicating to diverse audiences; and facilitating groups with diverse experiences and beliefs.
+KNOWLEDGE SKILLS ABILITIES: KNOWLEDGE SKILLS ABILITIES: A thorough understanding of antiracism, equity, inclusion, and organizational change, and how these concepts and practices relate to Pre-K-12 education.
+Demonstrated knowledge and experience: implementing a safe and productive organizational culture to co-create antiracist, equitable, and inclusive practices and policies with leaders, staff, students, families, and community members; creating effective adult learning; coaching district and school-based leaders; communicating to diverse audiences; and facilitating groups with diverse experiences and beliefs.
 Possesses excellent skills in program and personnel evaluation and human relations.
 Beliefs and actions reflect the mission, vision, and core values of the district.
 This position requires the knowledge and application of the six leadership standards established for the Montgomery County Association of Administrators and Principals Administrative and Supervisory Professional Growth System.

 OVERTIME ELIGIBLE: No